Stealing from the Saracens

 Stealing from the Saracens: How Islamic Architecture Shaped Europe is a non-fiction book by British writer Diana Darke, published by Hurst & Co in 2020.
-In the book, Darke proposes a theory of Middle Eastern influence on European architecture of the Middle Ages.
+In the book, Darke writes about the influence of Islamic architecture on European architecture of the Middle Ages.

 Several leading academics in architecture history, including Aaron Betsky, Vaughan Hart and William Whyte reviewed the book.
 Some of its proposals, such as Big Ben being influenced by a minaret in Syria, or a pre-Islamic Syrian church being an Islamic influence on Notre-Dame de Paris, were criticised by reviewers, some of whom perceived a simplified narrative that reduced the scale of Persian and Byzantine influence on both Islamic and Western architecture.

 Content

 Darke, who graduated in German and Arabic from Oxford University, did not pursue a career in academia but rather worked as a journalist in Damascus, Syria until the start of the civil war.
 In April 2019, after the Notre-Dame de Paris fire, she was inspired to write the book after pointing out her belief that Notre-Dame and all other Gothic architecture is based on a church in Qalb Loze, Syria, built by the Christian Byzantine Empire in the 5th century.

 The book tracks the Gothic features of the pointed arch to the Dome of the Rock in 7th-century Jerusalem and the ribbed vault to the Great Mosque of Córdoba in 10th-century Al-Andalus.
 The windows of the Saint Denis basilica are described as being traceable from the Muslim world via adoption in the wealthy Italian port of Amalfi, then Monte Cassino Abbey and Cluny Abbey.
 In Venice, another Italian port that traded with the East, the influence went beyond architecture, with local women wearing garments similar to a niqab.
 Sir Christopher Wren, best known for St Paul's Cathedral in London, is cited for his statement that Gothic architecture should be called Saracen architecture.

 The book's title is a play on the theory that the medieval European exonym for Muslims, Saracen, came from the Arabic saraqa meaning "to steal".